The Clear Edge

 Starting Point: $22K Runway, Zero Clients, And The First-Year Reality Check

-Elias walked out of his marketing agency job in January with $22K in the bank, 6 years of B2B SaaS ad experience, and exactly zero paying clients.
+Elias walked out of his marketing agency job in January with $22K in the bank, six years of B2B SaaS ad experience, and exactly zero paying clients.

-He planned to build a digital services business, tap his LinkedIn network, and follow the guru arc to $100K/month by December.
+He set out to build a digital services business, tap his LinkedIn network, and ride the guru playbook to $100K per month by December.

 Math: Runway and revenue deadline.